MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-ifstream-class.md

 ### <a name="parameters"></a>Parametreler

-`right` Başka bir Akış Arabellek referansı.
+*doğru* başka bir akış arabelleği için bir başvuru.

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevi bu nesne için içeriğini içeriğini alış verişleri `right`.
+Üye işlevi içeriğini bu nesnenin içeriğini değiştirir *doğru*.

 ## <a name="see-also"></a>Ayrıca bkz.